Wheatley126/VRMod-Plus/README.md

 * ### Mod Support
     * Overhaul input hook.
     * Add more PrePickup and PostPickup hooks (and possibly PostDrop).
-    * Replace various instances of hook.Call with hook.Run.

 * ### Other
     * Make hand-agnostic control scheme.